haragg2/FCND-Estimation/README.md

 Then we will use the Forward Euler Method to get the attitude from the gyro measurement.

 ![Forward Euler Method](./images/FEM.png)

+The resulted attitude from gyro measurements are then combined with attitude estimate from accelerometer measurements in a complimentary filter.
+The complimentary filter try to balance by removing the drift from the gyro (high pass filtering the gyro to get short term data) and removing the noise from the accelerometer (low pass filtering the accel to get the long term trend) to get the best performance.

 The implementation of this integration is at [/src/QuadEstimatorEKF.cpp](./src/QuadEstimatorEKF.cpp#L103-L115) from line 103 to line 115.
 The standard output when this scenario passes: